-SHUTTLE: The shuttle will run from 8am to 5:30pm 11/24 to 11/28 from the fruitbowl parking lot.
-A last call shuttle will run from the fruitbowl parking lot to the remote lots at 10pm.
-The shuttle will also run from 8 to noon on Friday 11/29 for the exodus from the festival.
+SHUTTLE: The shuttle will run from 8am to 5:30pm 11/20 to 11/24 from the Fruit Bowl parking lot.
+A last call shuttle will run from the Fruit Bowl parking lot to the remote lots at 10pm.
+The shuttle will also run from 8 to noon on Friday 11/25 for the exodus from the festival.
 PLEASE ARRIVE DURING THESE SHUTTLE TIMES.
 Shuttles make a trip to Lot A, then B, then to the Fruit Bowl Parking lot for drop off.
 If you have a lot of gear you may drive your car in to the Fruit Bowl Parking lot to drop it off along with friends.
 You have 10 minutes to drop off stuff (do not check in).
 Drop your car off, take the shuttle back, and check-in after.

 PLEASE DO NOT PARK IN UNAUTHORIZED SPACES AND AVOID PARKING ON VEGETATION AND CRYPTOBIOTIC SOIL.
 WE ARE HERE TO HELP YOU FIND A GREAT PARKING SPOT AND GET YOU, YOUR FRIENDS, AND GEAR DOWN TO THE FRUIT BOWL QUICKLY AND EFFICIENTLY.
 YOUR COOPERATION WILL HELP THE ECOSYSTEM HEAL AFTER THE YEARS OF DAMAGE DUE TO UNCONTROLLED PARKING.
 THANK YOU!
 SEE YOU THERE!